Non-Matriculated Student Status

-If you wish to take classes without enrolling in a degree program or certificate, you may do this by first obtaining a non-matriculated student status.
+If you wish to take classes without enrolling in a degree program or certificate, you may do so by first obtaining non-matriculated student status.
 This policy also applies to auditors.

-- You should enroll as non-matriculated student (NM) unless you plan to apply the credits you earn toward a UW graduate degree in the future.
+- You should enroll as a non-matriculated (NM) student unless you wish to apply the credits you earn toward a UW graduate degree in the future.
 Most people will fall into this category.
-You should obtain this student status if:
+For example, you should obtain this student status if:

 - NM students may take any undergraduate or graduate level course.